 - Free postage – “Articles for the Blind”

 - Rail travel concessions

 - Exemption from BT directory enquiry charges

 - Free membership of Bournemouth Blind Society

-- Loan of radio/cd player from the British Wireless for the Blind Fund, administered locally by Bournemouth Blind Society
+- Possible loan of radio/cd player from the British Wireless for the Blind Fund, administered locally by Bournemouth Blind Society

 Severely sight impaired (Blind)